Herbalism 101 | Herbal Indications A-C

 Ginkgo (Ginkgo biloba)

-Ginkgo has over 300 compounds, flavonoids, and terpenoids in this plant ally are responsible for its antioxidant effect.
+Ginkgo has over 300 compounds, flavonoids, and terpenoids in this plant that are responsible for its antioxidant effect.
 Studies have shown that this plant may fight oxidative stress related to aging.

 Licorice (Glycyrrhiza glabra)

-You might be familiar with licorice candy, but as an herbal ally, she has a long history of medicinal uses.
+You might be familiar with licorice candy, but as an herbal ally, it has a long history of medicinal uses.
 Licorice has been used in traditional Chinese, Middle Eastern, and Greek medicine to help soothe upset stomachs, relieve heartburn, and calm skin conditions like eczema.
-Although she contains hundreds of compounds, glycyrrhizin is the main component responsible for her antioxidant effects.
+Although it contains hundreds of compounds, glycyrrhizin is the main component responsible for its antioxidant effects.

 Turmeric (Curcuma longa)

 Turmeric is most widely known for its anti-inflammatory properties.
-Her antioxidant properties may even reduce the risk of cataracts and glaucoma.
+Its antioxidant properties may even reduce the risk of cataracts and glaucoma.

 Bitters